BSI PAS 2060: Documentation and verification

-PAS 2060 requires a standard-compliant declaration of achievement of neutrality through a set of Qualifying Explanatory Statements and public disclosure of all the documentation that supports the carbon neutrality claim.
+PAS 2060 required a standard-compliant declaration of achievement of neutrality through a set of Qualifying Explanatory Statements and public disclosure of all the documentation that supports the carbon neutrality claim.

-The standard stipulates three types of validation of the achievement of neutrality: self validation, other party validation and third party independent validation.
-Other party validation occurs when the methodology and data has been audited and verified by an external organisation; third party independent validation occurs when it is verification is by an agent registered with UKAS.
+The standard stipulated three types of validation of the achievement of neutrality: self validation, other party validation and third party independent validation.
+Other party validation occurred when the methodology and data had been audited and verified by an external organisation; third party independent validation occurred when it is verification is by an agent registered with UKAS.